ERP Blog | Videos | Podcasts

 • Performance: On the same line as accessibility, when multiple people are wanting access to the application, it has to be able to handle everyone hitting it at once during busy times.
 The application must be tuned to handle all the traffic spikes your business users throw at it.

-• Security: When dealing with financial systems, security is always going to be the number one issue.
+• Security: When dealing with financial systems, software security is always going to be the number one issue.
 You want to make sure that your entire organization’s financials are not going to get lost, stolen, corrupted, or fall victim to fraud.
 Security is actually one of the major benefits of having an accounting system in the cloud.
 We’ve all heard about different websites being penetrated and info being stolen, but very rarely if at all do you hear about data being taken from applications.
 Rarely are there exploited vulnerabilities in well-adopted accounting applications that allow people to steal financial data.

 • Functionality and Future Functionality: When choosing a cloud-based application, it must provide the functionality that meets your needs and helps you run your books: for example, many businesses need to support multiple currencies, multiple countries, and multiple ledgers that need to be brought together and consolidated.
 As financial standards and accounting principles change, software products need to constantly evolve to meet those needs.
 The benefit of the cloud for the future is that cloud deployment makes it easier to roll out new functionality for vendors, rather than when everyone has their own instance.